uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/01_Intro.md

 	1. How will model drift be monitored?
 	2. How should preventive security measures be taken?
 	3. How to react to security breaches?

+Confidence
+- If different "good" models give significantly different results for a particular prediction, then it is low confidence

 ## 3 Dimensions of Prediction